 Many office environments are available in a typical solid personality type “Gossip.”
-Many of these types go without explanation, because it is common knowledge that people like it avoid talking to other people (often behind their back) and spreading rumors about others (which are often untrue or exaggerated versions of the truth).
+Many of these types go without explanation because it is common knowledge that people like it avoid talking to other people (often behind their back) and spreading rumors about others (which are often untrue or exaggerated versions of the truth).
 If you ever find yourself in a conversation quietly in your office, you probably know what to expect from them.
-Even you yourself can be victims of their bad habit, and even realize it.
+Even you yourself can be victims of their bad habits and even realize it.

 Rumors of the office often behave this way outside of their own insecurities or make plays to entertain themselves.
 In fact, talking about other people can be a way to divert attention from their own bad traits (eg, poor work performance) or a way to create situations that they find fun.
 Gossip can keep confusing confusions that their Gossip is a way to communicate with their colleagues that they share their gossip.

 To communicate effectively with silence